 The new line runs along some of the oldest and most fascinating areas of London.
 Using photographs, posters from the Museum's collection of iconic graphic art, and objects from the past, this gallery highlighted local curiosities, and juxtaposes the old with the new to give a lively introduction to the history and attractions of the areas along the line.

 The epic story of the building of the Thames Tunnel between 1825 and 1843 by the famous 19th century engineer Marc Brunel and his son Isambard Kingdom Brunel, and its subsequent but short-lived life as a major tourist attraction was told in this gallery.

 A new train set for London

 The science behind the new technology of the London Overground is made simple with time lapse video footage showing the construction of the new trains, John Sturrock's striking photography - which documents the development of the line, and time lapse photography showing the construction of the new bridge at Shoreditch.
-Sitting alongside a graphic representation of the orbital railway, the Top Trumps exhibit compares the features of the new trains with the old steam locomotives of the 1870s, whilst The Regeneration Game explains the green technology behind the innovative and energy efficient regenerative braking system.
+Sat alongside a graphic representation of the orbital railway, the Top Trumps exhibit compared the features of the new trains with the old steam locomotives of the 1870s, whilst The Regeneration Game explained the green technology behind the innovative and energy-efficient regenerative braking system.

 Under Attack: London, Coventry, Dresden

 The aerial bombing raids, known in Britain as the Blitz, defined the wartime experience of many European cities.
 This exhibition told the story from the perspective of public transport in London, Coventry and Dresden, and illustrated the struggle to keep these cities moving during the Second World War.

 The exhibition was developed in partnership with Coventry Transport Museum and the Verkehrsmuseum Dresden, to commemorate the 70th anniversary of the start of the Blitz in England and the 65th anniversary of the Dresden bombing.